Justin-Ja/Soundboard/README.md

 ### Additional Notes

-This is notes for later, when I finally make this readme useful

-Packages: AutoFac + DI net version, NAudio
-NAudio.Sdl2
-EFCore.SQLite,Design,Tools

 To play through mic, need a virtual audio device.
 Will need a way for users to pick that out /select audio devices besides picking thru 3rd party application (Voicemeeter)